Australian Football League: Demographics

 There were 801 players on AFL club senior, veteran, rookie and international lists in 2011, including players from every state and mainland territory of Australia.

-As of 2014, there were 68 players of Indigenous Australian descent on AFL club lists, comprising approximately 9% of the overall playing population.
+As of 2014, there were 68 Indigenous Australian players on AFL club lists, comprising approximately 9% of the overall playing population.

 There were 12 players recruited from outside Australia on AFL lists in 2011, including 10 from Ireland, all converts from Gaelic football drafted as part of the Irish Experiment and one each from the United States and Canada.
 There were also another five overseas-born players who emigrated to Australia at an early age on AFL lists.

 An international rookie list and international scholarship list were introduced in 2006.
 The international rookie list includes up to two players between the ages of 15 and 23 who are not Australian citizens.
 These players may remain on this list for up to three years before they must be transferred to the senior or rookie list.
 For the first year, payments made to international-rookie-listed players fell outside the salary cap.
 The international scholarship list gives AFL clubs the option of recruiting up to eight players from outside Australia (other than Ireland).
 Irish players are required to either be placed on clubs' senior or rookie lists.
 At the beginning of 2011, there were 14 international scholarship players.

 Of the 121 multicultural players, more than half have one parent from Anglophone countries, mainly the United Kingdom, Ireland and New Zealand.